hao-fang/ee596_spr2018_lab2/README.md

   ```
 	You may also use the script `upload_lambda_func.sh`.
 * Change your Alexa Skill's Endpoint ARN to this new Lambda Function.
 * Try to talk with your Alexa Skill.
-Here a few sample utterances.
+Here are a few sample utterances.
 	```
 	what's my favorite color
 	my favorite color is red